-As a Christian school, there is a family environment in our school with high expectations of behaviour within a framework of love, hope and faith.
-A shared and understood code of conduct ensures a consistent message of respect and self-control for adults and children.
+As a Christian school, there is a family environment in our school with high expectations of behaviour within a framework of Faith, Hope and Love.
+A shared and understood code of conduct ensures a consistent message of respect and self-control for adults towards children.
 We recognise that high self-esteem, confidence, supportive friends and clear lines of communication with adults help children to behave well.

 St Bridget's C of E Primary School is a place where learning and personal development take place in a climate of trust and confidence.
 Children feel secure.
 They are encouraged to talk and are listened to.
-Curriculum activities and opportunities for PSHE equip children with knowledge, skills and vocabulary that they need to develop self-control and respect for others.
+Curriculum activities and opportunities for PSHE, including Heartsmart, equip children with knowledge, skills and vocabulary that they need to develop self-control, self-regulation and respect for others.
 All staff and volunteers working in school have a responsibility to act as role models of acceptable behaviour.